 By public transport

-From France, it is possible to take a train to Basel (see schedules on the SNCF website).
+From France, you can take a train to Basel.
 Then take a train to Rheinfelden (duration approx. 15 minutes).
 There are very regularly: see the timetable on the SBB website.
 You can easily buy your ticket at the train station in Basel).
-You will then have to walk for about 15 minutes or take the bus n°86 and get off at the Parkresort stop.
+From here, walk about 15 minutes or take bus no. 86 (5 minutes) and get off at the Parkresort stop.

 Hungry?